ahaliassos/RealForensics/README.md

 # RealForensics
 ## Introduction
-We provide code for the reproduction of the main results in the paper.
-Our implementation is based on [PyTorch Lightning](https://www.pytorchlightning.ai/).
+We provide code for the reproduction of the main results in the paper [Leveraging Real Talking Faces via Self-Supervision for Robust Forgery Detection](https://arxiv.org/abs/2201.07131).
+Our implementation is based on
+[PyTorch Lightning](https://www.pytorchlightning.ai/).

 ## Preparation